-The point is, pregnancy can do a number on your body and your well-being without the right care and treatment.
+The point is, pregnancy can do a number on your body and your well-being without the proper care and treatment.

-Today, we’re going to focus on pregnancy anemia, which – according to the American Society of Hematology is the most common type of anemia in the United States.
+Today, we’re going to focus on pregnancy anemia, which is the most common type of anemia in the United States according to the American Society of Hematology.
 Your body requires as much as 30 percent more blood during your pregnancy – you’re sharing your blood supply with your baby, after all – and this means it needs more iron to produce those extra red blood cells.

-Typically, you acquire iron and the other nutrients you need from the foods you eat – although they can also be assimilated with the use of nutritional supplements.
+Typically, you acquire iron and the other nutrients you need from the foods you eat – although they can also be assimilated with nutritional supplements.
 Anemia occurs when your iron supplies are inadequate.
 This is one reason why regular prenatal visits are so important.
-Your doctor or midwife will observe routine blood tests that will indicate whether or not you have a health iron supply.
+Your doctor or midwife will observe routine blood tests that indicate whether or not you have a healthy iron supply.